davereid/MollomPHP/README.txt

 -- LICENSE --

-The Mollom class is released under the GNU General Public License, Version 2.
+You may use this software under the terms of either the MIT License or the GNU General Public License (GPL), Version 2.

-See LICENSE.txt.
+See LICENSE-MIT.txt and LICENSE-GPL.txt.